MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 ## Assignment

 In an OpenAPI `airports-config.yaml` file create a complete set of documented RESTful endpoints for the `/airports` resource.
 The resource we can use is the Airports we used in the first 5 week bootcamp.
-You can look up the specification for [openapi](https://swagger.io/resources/open-api/).
+You can look up the specification for [openapi here](https://swagger.io/resources/open-api/).
 We want routes to create, read (all airports and a single airport), update and delete;

-Once you have got your .yaml file completed you can have a go at generating a server from that definition.
-In the examples below are instructions to try using javascript and java.
+Once you have got your `airports-config.yaml` file completed you can even have a go at generating a server from that definition.
+Below are instructions using javascript and java.

 |Javascript|Java|
 ```javascript